 My research mostly focuses on applied economics.
-My main fields of interest are environmental and agricultural economics (including climate change economics), and I am also interested in applied macro.
+My main fields of interest are resource economics and applied macro.

 WORKING PAPERS